Riyas-Noushad/C3-Partner-Portal/docs/Plan-Management.md

 * [Add new plan](/docs/Plan-Management.md#add-new-plan)
 <!-- TOC -->
 ### Plans
 Plan is nothing but group of offers.
-These offers can either be Microsoft provided or your custom d offers.
+These offers can either be Microsoft provided or your custom offers.
 You must have a plan in order to add or onboard a customer.
-Also, you can bundle your custom offers with Microsoft provided offers & sell with suitable prices.
+Also, you can bundle your custom offers with Microsoft provided ones & sell on your own prices.

 ### Non Shareable plan